awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-start.md

 Type: String
 Required: No

+**`session ID`**
+Provides an ID for your session at the end of the command\.
+Type: String
+Required: Yes

-### Examples<a name="managing-sessions-start-manual"></a>
+### Examples<a name="managing-sessions-start-manual-examples"></a>

 **Example 1 \- Console session**
-The following command creates a `console` session owned by `dcv-user` with a unique session ID of `my-session`, and a session name of `my graphics session`\.
+The following command creates a console session owned by `dcv-user` with a unique session ID of `my-session`, and a session name of `my graphics session`\.
 It also specifies a permissions file named `perm-file.txt`\.
 + Windows NICE DCV server

   ```
+  C:\> dcv create-session^
+      --owner dcv-user^
-  C:\> dcv create-session --owner dcv-user --name "my graphics session" --permissions-file perm-file.txt my-session
+      --name "my graphics session"^
+      --permissions-file perm-file.txt^
+      my-session
   ```
 + Linux NICE DCV server

   ```
+  $ sudo dcv create-session \
+      --type=console \
+      --owner dcv-user \
-  $ sudo dcv create-session --type=console --owner dcv-user --name "my graphics session" --permissions-file perm-file.txt my-session
+      --name "my graphics session" \
+      --permissions-file perm-file.txt \
+      my-session
   ```

 **Example 2 \- Virtual Session \(Linux NICE DCV servers only\)**
-The following command creates a `virtual` session using the `root` user to impersonate the intended session owner, `dcv-user`\.
-The session is owned by `dcv-user` even though it is created by the root user\.
+The following command creates a virtual session using the root user to impersonate the intended session owner, `dcv-user`\.
+The session is owned by `dcv-user` even though it is created by the root user

 ```
-$ sudo dcv create-session --owner dcv-user --user dcv-user my-session
+$ sudo dcv create-session \
+    --owner dcv-user \
+    --user dcv-user \
+    my-session
 ```

 **Example 3 \- Virtual Session \(Linux NICE DCV servers only\)**
-The following command creates a `virtual` session owned by the user who creates it:
+The following command creates a virtual session owned by the user who creates it:

 ```
 $ dcv create-session my-session